We are now accepting applications for the 2017-2018 school year for Teen Council in Summit County and Salt Lake County. Click here to apply online.

-Through the power of peer education, using accurate, unbiased sexuality education, Teen Council will end ignorance, promote tolerance, and improve communication between teens and the important people in their lives.
+Through the power of peer education, using accurate, values neutral sexuality education, Teen Council will end ignorance, promote tolerance, and improve communication between teens and the important people in their lives.

 Teen Council is made up of a diverse volunteer student body from local schools.
 Members come to the group with different beliefs and viewpoints.
 No one is expected to already know about sexual health and prevention issues.
 We strive to create a Council that is strong and varied in its membership and work actively to build a group that is anti-racist, anti-sexist, and anti-homophobic.

-We currently have a Teen Council in Salt Lake County and one in Summit County.
+We currently have a Teen Councils in Salt Lake County, Summit County, and Utah County.

 We create peer to peer dialogue.